-Together, the two glaciers form an area of flowing ice the size of Norway, and hold enough water to raise global sea levels by over a meter.
+Together, the two glaciers form an area of flowing ice the size of Norway, and hold enough water to raise global sea levels by over a meter (3.3 feet).
 Both have distinctly changed in morphology in recent decades along with changing atmospheric and oceanic conditions, with the warming oceans causing ice shelves to melt, thin, and retreat.

 Predicting how these vital glaciers will evolve in coming years is critical to understand the future of our seas and our warming planet – but such predictions have remained uncertain, with computer models unable to fully account for the glaciers’ processes and properties in their projections.